City-of-Helsinki/haitaton-backend/scripts/gis-material-update/README.md

 # Architecture, general description

-Data is fetched from data sources and processed accordingly with a custom built containers.
+Data is fetched from data sources and processed, validated and deployed accordingly with a custom built containers.

 ## haitaton-gis-fetch